audioplastic/conplot/README.md

 conplot
 =======

-Plotting library for console apps.
+C++11 plotting library for console apps.
 It is work in progress!

 ```
 /~ Spongeballs ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~\